Orlando City vs. Colorado Rapids: Final Score 0-0 as Lions Move Into Playoff Position

-Orlando City controlled possession in the first half, thought the Rapids had several dangerous scoring opportunities.
-A couple enticing crosses failed to find their mark and the Lions were forced into some emergency defending as they managed to keep Colorado off the board.
+Orlando City controlled possession in the first half, though the Rapids had several dangerous scoring opportunities.
+A couple enticing crosses failed to find their mark, and the Lions were forced into some emergency defending as they managed to keep Colorado off the board.

 Most of City’s first half highlights took place on the defensive end, as the center back pairing of José Aja and David Mateos looked promising in their first start together.

-Antonio Nocerino was able to find Brek Shea for a header in the box that would prove to be Orlando's best opportunity of the opening half hour.
-Shea had a couple opportunities to beat Howard, with another effort from 10 yards out easily smothered by his USMNT teammate.
+Antonio Nocerino was able to find Brek Shea for a header in the box for Orlando’s best opportunity of the opening half hour.
+Shea had a couple opportunities to beat Tim Howard, with another effort from 10 yards out easily smothered by his USMNT teammate.

 Sebastian Le Toux managed to get in behind the Orlando City defense and chip one past Bendik just before halftime, but he was correctly ruled offside and both teams headed to the locker room without a goal.